Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 Rings are great for people who need to be able to swap inserts in and out, move around sections.
 Ring inserts come punched and ready to install in your planner.
 Pop open the rings, place inserts, snap closed.
 It’s as simple as that!
 Ring binders are great for people who like to decorate too.
 There are also lots of accessories that can be purchased, such as pouches, dividers, dashboards, cardholders and more.

-The most common sizes are A5, Personal and Pocket with a few more gaining popularity.
+The most common sizes are A5, Personal, and Pocket with a few more gaining popularity.
 Ring binders are also pretty easy to come by.
 From the inexpensive to the very expensive.
-My favorite binders are from Filofax, Louis Vuitton, kikki.K and Webster’s Pages.
+My favorite binders are from Filofax, Louis Vuitton, and kikki.K.
 To name just a few manufacturers.

 Traveler’s Notebooks: Next up, we have the